docker-hy/docker-hy.github.io/pages/part1/section-2.md

 $ docker kill looper
 $ docker rm looper
 ```

 Running the previous two commands is basically equivalent to running `docker rm --force looper`

-Let's start another process with `-it` and also with `--rm` in order to remove it automatically after it has exited.
-This means that there is no garbage containers left behind, but also that `docker start` can not be used to start the container after it has exited.
+Let's start another process with `-it` and add `--rm` in order to remove it automatically after it has exited.
+The `--rm` ensures that there are no garbage containers left behind.
+It also means that `docker start` can not be used to start the container after it has exited.

 ```console
 $ docker run -d --rm -it --name looper-it ubuntu sh -c 'while true; do date; sleep 1; done'